MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT595.rst

 .. note::

-   If you want to know more about the use of the :guilabel:`Demo-Wearable-VG`, please have a look at its `Readme <https://github.com/MicroEJ/Demo-Wearable-VG/blob/master/watch-vg/README.md>`__.
+   If you want to know more about the use of the :guilabel:`Demo-Wearable-VG`, please have a look at its `README.md <https://github.com/MicroEJ/Demo-Wearable-VG/blob/master/watch-vg/README.md>`__ file.

 .. figure:: images/gettingStarted/well-done-mascot.png
    :alt: Well Done